JoaoBruno09/ODSOFT-CI-CD/README.md

 - [x] **1º Staging Deployment**
       For this stage we thought about two possible options:
 - Simulate the production environment on a docker container;
-- Create a instance on a cloud service and prepare it like it is the production environment.
+- Create an instance on a cloud service and prepare it like it is the production environment.

 We picked the creation of the instance on a cloud service (Amazon Web Sevices), created a EC2 Instance with Ubuntu 22.04 and Apache Tomcat version 9.